jqueuniet/netbox-go/apiv4_1/docs/BriefFHRPGroup.md

 ### NewBriefFHRPGroup

-`func NewBriefFHRPGroup(id int32, url string, display string, protocol BriefFHRPGroupProtocol, groupId int32, ) *BriefFHRPGroup`
+`func NewBriefFHRPGroup(id int32, url string, protocol BriefFHRPGroupProtocol, groupId int32, ) *BriefFHRPGroup`

 NewBriefFHRPGroup instantiates a new BriefFHRPGroup object This constructor will assign default values to properties that have it defined,